ngless-toolkit/ngless/docs/contents/Organisms.rst

 ===========================

 NGLess provides builtin support for the most widely used model organisms (human, mouse, yeast, C. elegans, ...; see the full table below).
-To facilitate
+This makes it easier to use the tool when using these organisms as some knowledge is already built in.

 Genome references available
 ---------------------------